joannakl/cs102/projects/project3_logs.markdown

 The user may start the program from the command line or run it within an IDE like Eclipse - __from the point of view of your program this does not matter__.
 The program expects one command line argument.
 When the user runs the program, they provide the name of the input file as a command line argument.
-(This way the user can specify a different data set - for example a log file from a different system, or a subset of records from a given time range).
+(This way the user can specify a different data set - for example, a log file from a different system, or a subset of records from a given time range).

 If the name of the input file provided as a command line argument is incorrect or the file cannot be opened for any reason, the program should display an error message and terminate.
 It should not prompt the user for